nolanwinsman/nvim/docs/why_nvim.md

 Check out this blog [Vim Modes](https://www.warp.dev/terminus/vim-modes) for more information

 Switching between modes is confusing at first but once you get some momentum with it you'll be switching between the modes smooth as butter and developing much faster.
 The different modes are a big part of why you do not need to use your.
+I know one person that switches between modes with foot pedals.

 ## Why Switch to Vim?